ryanpresciense/derp/README.md

 ## License

-This work is dual licensed under the MIT and Apache-2.0 licenses. see [LICENSE-MIT](./LICENSE-MIT) and [LICENSE-APACHE](./LICENSE-APACHE) for details.
+This work is dual licensed under the ISC license.
+See [LICENSE](./LICENSE).